This easy slow-roasted beef rump roast will become a favorite for Sunday dinner.

 Amount Per Serving: Calories: 770Total Fat: 41gSaturated Fat: 15gTrans Fat: 0gUnsaturated Fat: 19gCholesterol: 289mgSodium: 1874mgCarbohydrates: 4gFiber: 0gSugar: 2gProtein: 90g

-Hi, I'm Liza — a self-proclaimed word-nerd who loves getting sucked into whimsical stories and epic movies.
-I have laid-back, practical attitude towards life and am always on the hunt for good eats, easy recipes, binge-worthy shows, relaxing road trip destinations, the perfect mojito, and time to finish my novel!
+Hi, I'm Liza — a self-proclaimed word-nerd who loves getting lost in whimsical stories and epic movies.
+I have laid-back, practical attitude towards life and am always on the hunt for good eats, easy recipes, binge-worthy shows, relaxing road trip destinations, the perfect fizzy gin cocktail, and time to finish my novel!

-One comment on “Slow-Roasted Beef Rump Roast
+One comment on “Slow Roasted Beef Rump Roast

 1. The recipe included in this post is quite different as I haven’t taste any bite of dish like this.
 After reading this post I came to know about various other aspects of cooking which are best from both aspect of life whether the matter is based on economical background or from taste